PensionBee/ddd-workshop/README.md

 ## The Practical Bit

-*Note: each lesson builds upon the previous one.
-You can check your solutions against the code found in the following lesson.*
+*Note: each section of the workshop builds upon the previous one.
+You can check your solutions against the code found in the following section.*

-### Part 1: Setting up the Dtatabase and Database Access Layer
+### Part 1: Setting up a Database and Database Access Layer

 This project uses [Prisma](https://www.prisma.io) with a SQLite development database.
 Check out **prisma/schema.prisma** for details of the current DB schema.
 Also, head over to the [Prisma docs for info about writing schemas](https://www.prisma.io/docs/concepts/components/prisma-schema).

 **Note: your editor likely has a prisma extension which may be useful for syntax highlighting, autoformatting, etc.**

-There's currently an Account model/table defined in the Prisma schema but we'll need to add more models/tables to support the additional entities created in the previous lesson.
+There's currently an Account model/table defined in the Prisma schema but we'll need to add more models/tables to support the additional entities created in the previous section of the workshop...

 - First, copy **.env.example** into the same directory and rename it to **.env**.
 Next, run `npm run prisma:push`.
 This script will create our SQLite DB at **prisma/dev.db** and push our schema definition to it.
 Finally, it will generate a 'Prisma Client' that we can import from the prisma library itself so we can easily query the database.
 We're importing and initialising this client in **src/shared/infra/prisma.ts** - go check it out.
 The exported `prisma` instance is what provides us with everything we need to read from and write to the tables in our database.